 ART 301G – Art in Europe

-A course focusing on European history and culture, which includes field trips to different European cities (Antwerp, Bruges and Brussels for Belgium; Amsterdam for the Netherlands; Paris for France and an additional trip to either Cologne or Trier in Germany or focusing on a theme such as the World War I and II).
-Studies the historical, cultural and economic aspects of each city as well as the country in which it is located.
-Special emphasis is placed on the history of art and architecture.
+A course focusing on European history and culture, which includes field trips to different European cities (Brussels, Bruges and Antwerp for Belgium; Amsterdam for the Netherlands; Paris and Versailles for France).
+The course studies the political, cultural and economic aspects of each city, by reviewing how these evolved over the centuries and how they related to the broader national and European contexts.
+Special emphasis is placed on political history, as well as on history of art and architecture.
 (All costs for the trips are to be paid by the participants as an additional fee collected at registration; see section on tuition and fees).
 Given each semester.

 BUS 101P – Introduction to Business